crocs-muni/javacard-curated-list/README.md

 # Currated list of JavaCard applications
 The goal is to provide currated catalog of all open-source JavaCard applets and applications relevant for JavaCard development.
 The initial list was compiled by complete search for all GitHub and SourceForge repositories with *'javacard.framework'* keyword.

-You are encouraged to contribute - please create pull request.
+You are encouraged to contribute - please create a pull request.

-### Methodology
-- DONE (2017-04-15) Search all GitHub repositories with "javacard.framework.Applet" string
-- DONE (2017-04-15) Analyze applets included in AppletPlayground
-- DONE (2017-04-15) Search all SourceForge repositories with "javacard" string
-- DONE (2017-04-16) Sort applets into categories according to basic topic
-- Inspect other repositories of relevant developers
-- Analyze status and maturity of included projects (subsection 'needs further inspection')

 ### Format and notation
 > **Project name _[status : activity]_** <br> Short description, often taken from a project readme.md